digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

          allocates a 1000 ACME v2 holding to the second instruction and a 10000 USD holding to the third.

+In other words, the investor receives a 10'000 USD dividend and 1'000 shares of ``ACME`` v2 in return for 1'000 shares of ``ACME`` v1.

 Components
 **********